sr-murthy/ccm/README.rst

    The default branch is now :code:`main`.
 If your clone contains the old :code:`master` branch, please rename and repoint your :code:`master` remote to :code:`main`.

-This is an **experimental project** for calculating `cyclomatic complexity <https://en.wikipedia.org/wiki/Cyclomatic_complexity>`_ measures (CCM) for Python source code by representing the associated `CPython bytecode instructions <https://docs.python.org/3/library/dis.html#python-bytecode-instructions>`_ as a `(connected) digraph <https://en.wikipedia.org/wiki/Directed_graph>`_.
-It is also aimed at exploring applications of the bytecode graph representations of Python source code for unit testing.
+This is an **experimental project** for exploring the analysis of the complexity of Python project source code in terms of `cyclomatic complexity <https://en.wikipedia.org/wiki/Cyclomatic_complexity>`_ via directed graph representations of the associated `CPython bytecode instructions <https://docs.python.org/3/library/dis.html#python-bytecode-instructions>`_.
+These directed graph representations have structural properties that can describe the complexity of the source code, which can be useful in a variety of applications, including unit testing.

 Method
 ------